mhizhapaul58-design/PaulScript-/planning.md

  ## Brief discussion of HTML and CSS evolution

 HTML is the foundation of the webpage.
-It tells us what content is text video and image.
-It started from HTML1.0 to HTML5, it got advanced every year.
-It was in 1991.It was designed by Tim Berners-Lee
+HTML is a very evolving markup language and has evolved with various versions updating.
+Long before its revised standards and specifications are carried in, each version has allowed its user to create web pages in a much easier and prettier way and make sites very efficient.....Got this from https://www.w3schools.in/html/history

-CSS(Cascading Style Sheet) is the language we use to style an HTML document.
+CSS(Cascading Style Sheet) CSS is the language we use to style an HTML document..
-CSS describes how HTML elements should be displayed.
+CSS describes how HTML elements should be displayed....Got this paragraph from w3schools